 The Return Of One Leper

 Jesus’ reaction to this event is profound.
-He notes that out of ten lepers healed, only one has returned to give praise to God (Luke 17:17).
+He noted that out of ten lepers healed, only one had returned to give praise to God (Luke 17:17).
 His question—“Were there not ten cleansed?
-But where are the nine?”—highlights a common human tendency: taking blessings for granted.
+But where are the nine?”—highlights a common human tendency.
+We take blessings for granted.

-The Samaritan’s return serves as a reminder that gratitude is an essential part of our spiritual journey.
-It’s easy to ask for help in times of need but often more challenging to acknowledge and thank those who assist us once our needs are met.
+The Samaritan’s return reminds us that gratitude is key to our spiritual journey.
+It’s easy to ask for help when we need it.
+But we should return to thank those who helped us afterward.

-Jesus then tells the Samaritan, “Arise, go your way; your faith has made you whole” (Luke 17:19).
+Jesus then told the Samaritan, “Arise, go your way; your faith has made you whole” (Luke 17:19).
 This statement carries significant weight:

-• Faith’s Role: Jesus emphasizes that it was not just His power but the Samaritan’s faith that led to his complete healing.
+• Faith’s Role: Jesus highlights that it was the Samaritan’s faith, not only His power, that brought about his full healing.

 Themes and Lessons from the Story